-Eleven years ago we opened Ian Esslemont Funeral Services.
-Our dynamic and family focused vision has enabled us to grow and to become the “Go to” funeral director.
+Eleven years ago we opened Ian Esslemont Funeral Directors Ltd. Our dynamic and family focused vision has enabled us to grow and to become the “Go to” funeral director.

 technology to emphasise our humanity